syncfusion-content/js-api-docs/api/js/ejDataManager.md

 ---
 layout: post
-title: Properties,Methods and Events of Essential JS ejDataManager Widget
+title: Essential JS ejDataManager Widget | Syncfusion
-description: How to use Properties, options, methods and events of Essential JS ejDataManager widget
+description: Learn about How to use Properties, options, methods and events of Essential JS ejDataManager widget
-documentation: API
+documentation: UG
 platform: js-api
 metaname:
 metacontent:
 ---

-# ejDataManager
+# API Reference for ejDataManager
 <ts  isFrameWork="true" />

 Communicates with data source and returns the desired result based on the Query provided.